dustinpfister/test_threejs/README.md

 <script src="/js/threejs/0.<%= r %>.0/three.min.js" ></script>
 ```

-When it comes to working out the main index.ejs file realtive paths can be used for scripts local to the demo
+When it comes to working out the main index.ejs file relative paths can be used for scripts local to the demo

 ```html
 <!-- load demo script -->